-Why did we leave the States to move to Mexico?
+- Why did we leave the States to Move to Mexico?

-The answers are varied but all end up at the same place.
+Our answers are varied but all end up at the same place.

 A Better Life

-We wanted to cultivate abundance and longevity and enjoy the precious, never-to-be-had-again-moments within our days—to get out of the rat race, slow down, smell the flowers, disconnect and reconnect.
+We wanted a better life for our family.
+A life in which abundance, joy, adventure and longevity could be cultivated and sustainable.
+We wanted to savor the precious, never-to-be-had-again-moments, get out of the rat race, slow down, smell the flowers, disconnect and reconnect.

 Prior to our move to mainland Mexico in 2012, we spent many years exploring the Baja Peninsula, including leasing a 30 by 60 piece of sand in the slow-paced fishing village of Bahia de Los Angeles on the Sea of Cortez.